malikparvez/github_actions/.github/pull_request_template.md

 Provide a detailed description of the changes in this pull request

 ## Summary of change
-Please summarize here how your change directly addresses the issue described.
-Describe changes to logic, state machines, validations, workflows, etc.
+Please summarize here how your change directly addresses the description.

 ## Additional Context
 Add any other context about the problem here.